 It is, even if it is a topic of interest considering the further complexity aspects of this technology, from the orientation of the antennas to the use of various frequencies together.
 It is of interest to go and see the effects because we have seen that with the increase in the intensity of the waves, the carcinogenic effects on animals also increased.
 It should be considered that while 3G is limited to frequencies of 1,8 GigaHertz, 5G should reach 50 times as much, with an increase in intensity still to be ascertained, but that it could reach 60-70 volts per meter from the current 20 volts per meter .

-5G, the fifth generation telecommunication system, is unfortunately still unknown.
-However, it is necessary to study it, also because the intensity of the waves could be 50 times greater than current technology.
+5G, the fifth generation telecommunications system, is unfortunately still an unknown field.
+However, it must be studied, also because the intensity of the waves could be 50 times greater than current technology.
 But funds are needed for the experiments

 In short, do citizens have well-founded grounds for concern?

 I believe that citizens should ask for studies to have some evidence.
 There is a lot of talk but very little evidence is produced.
 The hope of all of us is clearly that the 5G field will have no or few effects, on the other hand it would make little sense to do the experiment on us when we have consolidated laboratory skills to anticipate and find out if an agent is carcinogenic or not.

 Is the Ramazzini Institute, born in 1971 in the wake of Cesare Maltoni's project on vinyl chloride, applying for these studies?